Here's what you need:

 The actual picture you see above is just an example.
 Had I used it, I would have snipped the frayed end off that you see.
 In fact, after I knot the ends together, I snip the material as close to the knot as possible.
 Once all my ends are knotted together, the "yarn" is now ready.
 Now, you just need to follow the instructions on your pattern.

 Or if you don't want to have to worry about connecting so many strips together, follow this method to create one long continuous strip of material.
 You'll still have to connect the colors together, but will have way less knots to deal with.
 Click here.
-I tried to make it as clear and easy to understand.
-If you need help, leave a comment and I'll do my best to help you.

 Have fun crafting!